ndemengel/tchatter/README.md

 ### Web application

 A simple chat application built with [Nodejs](http://nodejs.org/)/Express, [Angular](https://angularjs.org/), SockJS, Mocha, Chai, WebDriverJS, [Redis](http://redis.io/)...
-Bootstrapped From Yearofmoo's AngularJS Seed: A starter AngularJS repository for getting started with AngularJS.
+Bootstrapped from [Yearofmoo's AngularJS Seed](https://github.com/yearofmoo/angularjs-seed-repo): A starter AngularJS repository for getting started with AngularJS.

 Everything has been coded with several tests first, at least one test by "layer" concerned (server, client) and one end-to-end test.
 This process was a bit dumb (some things were tested several times) on purpose, to force us in using all tools we wanted to discover (namely: Grunt, Karma and Protractor).